 The food security situation of the Hawd and Addun Pastoral livelihoods in southern Nugal and northern Mudug regions remains in HE phase as in Gu '09.
 However, there is a significant improvement in Hawd areas of Eyl and Garowe districts where population in crisis reduced by 24%, with a significant reduction of people in HE.
 The total population in crisis in Bari, Nugal and northern Mudug regions is estimated at 250,000, of which 130,000 are urban poor.
-Of the total population in crisis, 180,000 (72%) are in AFLC and 70,000 are in HE.
+Of the total population in crisis, 180,000 or 72% are in AFLC and 70,000 or 28% are in HE (Table 1 and Map 1).